Cutaneous paraneoplastic syndromes (overview) L83.x

 • Paraneoplastic probability = medium association (m)

-• Paraneoplastic probability = rare (association known, only single casuistry)(s).
+• Paraneoplastic probability = rare (association known, only individual cases)(s)

-Paraneoplasticgeneral symptoms: Paraneoplastic general symptoms suggestive of advanced tumor disease are common.
-It is the so-called B-symptom triad which, when the symptoms occur together, gfls. combined with pruritus, have a high degree of probability (h) for an underlying tumor complex:
+Paraneoplastic general symptoms: Paraneoplastic general symptoms that indicate advanced tumor disease are common.
+It is the so-called B-symptom triad that has a high degree of probability (h) for an underlying tumor complex if the symptoms occur together, possibly combined with pruritus:

 • Night sweats (h)